 What does that mean?
 It means getting more people to behave in more sustainable ways and to make more sustainable purchases when they choose their brands because we made that the obvious choice.
 It means influencing choices rather than always starting with mindsets and driving awareness of issues.

-It means embracing more than one model of change – not just the classic comms model of attitudes driving behaviour but also recognising that behaviour can drive attitude.
-For example, Richard Shotton suggests in his book, the Illusion of Choice, that to encourage major behaviour change, you start with a small change in behaviour rather than attitude.
+It means embracing more than one model of change – not just the classic comms model of attitudes driving behavior but also recognizing that behavior can drive attitude.
+For example, Richard Shotton suggests in his book, the Illusion of Choice, that to encourage major behavior change, you start with a small change in behavior rather than attitude.
 Small enough to take minimal effort but large enough to influence the motivations of the individual and ultimately their beliefs.

 To get to more sustainable outcomes let’s examine the actions brands must take to move beyond awareness.

 The first action is to make it easy for people to make more sustainable choices.
 Our Sustainability Sector Index data 2022 shows that 18% of people report that the effort and research involved in making the right choice is a significant friction to being more sustainable.
 Meeting people where they are is a good first step: they want the brands they buy to put the effort in and they want the most sustainable choices to be easily available to them.
 Providing cues as to what is the most sustainable choice (for example, B Corp status) is an ‘easy’ win to show that a brand is a more sustainable option.